talos-security/SEBASTiAn/README.md

 ### [empty_permission_group](https://github.com/talos-security/SEBASTiAn/tree/master/src/SEBASTiAn/android_vulnerabilities/empty_permission_group)

 > This Plugin searches for a user-defined empty `permissionGroup` in the Android Manifest.
-Setting the `permissionGroup` attribute to an empty value will make the permission definition invalid, and no other application will be able to use the permission.
+Setting the `permissionGroup` attribute to an empty value will invalidate the permission definition, and no other application can use the permission.

 ### [enforce_calling_or_self_permission](https://github.com/talos-security/SEBASTiAn/blob/master/src/SEBASTiAn/android_vulnerabilities/enforce_calling_or_self_permission/details_en.json)